-Australia was next on my journey – I must have liked something about the place as, thirty or so years later, I am still here.
+Australia was next on my journey – I must have liked something about the place as, well over thirty years later, I am still here.

 Since arriving here, I’ve done theatre, film, television and an awful lot of festivals and public events.
 Firstly, the sort of festivals that involve fairy floss, fireworks and parades, then later literary and ideas-based festivals.
 I’ve also written for a lot of newspapers and magazines.
 Which brings us to the Melbourne Writers’ Festival and then the Melbourne Engagement Lab.

 I also hate sitting still and have a complete abhorrence of “downtime” (my idea of a holiday is to get on a plane and work somewhere else for a while) so not spelled out in my resume are literally scores and scores (possibly hundreds, I really have lost count) of little projects in the world of arts and entertainment that have kept me busy over the years.

 And I did go back to academia – twice actually.
 And eventually I finished something and got to go up on the stage with the silly hat and gown to collect the giant rolled up bit of paper.